epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/Coefficient_ratings_with_budget.html" width="700" height="480" frameborder="0" position="relative"></iframe>

 The first thing we can mention is that the adjusted budget is not significant.
 We can interpret that by the fact that viewers perhaps do not necessarily care about the budget of movie to appreciate it.
 For the pairs of actors, they remain very similar to the previous regressions.

+You can finally take a break now, no more regressions coming !

 -----------------------------
 ### Forecasting